-Behaviour prior to the show – Judges should be conversant with the timetable of events, number of classes and championship awards.
-They should not look around the sheep lines, view a catalogue nor speak to exhibitors.
-At very large shows e.g. Royal Shows, it would be preferable if the judge did not exhibit sheep or view large shows that come close to their main event.
+Behaviour prior to the show – judges should be conversant with the timetable of events, number of classes and championship awards.
+They should not look around the sheep lines, view a catalogue, nor speak to exhibitors.
+At very large shows e.g. Royals, it would be preferable if the judge did not exhibit sheep or view large shows that come close to their main event.

-Mobile Telephones – Ensure that your mobile telephone does not ring during judging.
-If you are awaiting an urgent call then leave your mobile phone with the steward or someone outside the ring.
+Mobile Telephones – ensure that your mobile phone does not ring during judging.
+If you are awaiting an urgent call then leave your phone with the steward or someone outside the ring.

 How do you start?

-Always watch the sheep as they enter the ring, a great deal can be learnt from first impressions, before exhibitors have had the opportunity to position the sheep.
-Study the sheep well when they are lined up, do not be in a hurry to handle them.
+Always watch the sheep as they enter the ring, a great deal can be learnt from those first impressions, before breeders have had the opportunity to set the sheep up.
+Study the sheep well when they are lined up; do not be in a hurry to handle them.
 Walk along the line, back and front and make a mental note of sheep that appeal to you.

 Remember the spectators, always give them a good view of the sheep and if necessary alter the way the sheep face for the second line up.
 Do not crowd the sheep up to the fence.